wennan-er/CS-notes/Database System/dbms.md

 server: Database Management System.

 #### Database Management System Modules
-(1)Query Parsing & Oprators: Parse, check and verify SQL legal.
+* Query Parsing & Oprators: Parse, check and verify SQL legal.
 Translate into an efficient relational query plan.
-(2)Relational Operators: There are individual algorithms put together to execute a dataflow.
+* Relational Operators: There are individual algorithms put together to execute a dataflow.
-(3)Files and Index Management: Organiza tables and Records as groups of pages in a logical file.
+* Files and Index Management: Organiza tables and Records as groups of pages in a logical file.
-(4)Buffer Management: Map disk block to system memory(RAM).
+* Buffer Management: Map disk block to system memory(RAM).
-(5)Disk Space Management: Map pages to locations on disk. (read/write a page, allocate/de-allocate logical pages)
+* Disk Space Management: Map pages to locations on disk.
+- [x] Provides API to read/write a page in device.
+- [x] Provides 'next' locality and abstract FS/device details.

 ![](./pic/dbms1.png)
 ## Disks
 NOTE: There is **no pointer dereference**.
 Instead using an API: